-Specifically, we fix λ to be any extended real number such that $0 < \lambda < x$ for all $x \in \mathbb{R}$ with x > 0.
-With this choice, the cost of any non-path edge is prohibitively expensive.
-Consequently, one elects to run the backbone π through all of the points of χ_n , and the weight of the minimum spanning caterpillar is just λ times the (usual Euclidean) cost of the optimal traveling salesman path.
-Thus, if one reformulates Theorem 1 to permit an infinitesimal $\lambda \in \mathbb{R}$, we see that Theorem 1 is a strict generalization of the Beardwood, Halton, Hammersley theorem.
-Moreover, a proof of Theorem 1 that allows for a strictly positive infinitesimal $\lambda \in \mathbb{R}$ is virtually identical to the proof we have given here.
+Specifically, we fix $\lambda$ to be any extended real number such that $0 < \lambda < x$ for all $x \in \mathbb{R}$ with x > 0.
+With this choice, the cost of any nonpath edge is prohibitively expensive.
+Consequently, one elects to run the backbone $\pi$ through all of the points of $\chi_n$ , and the weight of the minimum spanning caterpillar is just $\lambda$ times the (usual Euclidean) cost of the optimal traveling salesman path.
+Thus, if one reformulates Theorem 1.1 to permit an infinitesimal $\lambda \in {}^\mathbb{R}$ , we see that Theorem 1.1 is a strict generalization of the Beardwood, Halton, and Hammersley theorem.
+Moreover, a proof of Theorem 1.1 that allows for a strictly positive infinitesimal $\lambda \in {}^\mathbb{R}$ is virtually identical to the proof we have given here.

 It is fair to say that this use of the extended reals is just a matter of language.
-Nevertheless, we were genuinely uncertain at one point if one could view Theorem 1 as an honest generalization of the Beardwood, Halton, Hammersley theorem.
+Nevertheless, we were genuinely uncertain at one point if one could view Theorem 1.1 as an honest generalization of the Beardwood, Halton, and Hammersley theorem.
 It eventually became clear that the formal introduction of the extended reals would make an affirmative answer easy.
-While this may be a just matter of language, at the end of the day, it seems to be an instance of useful language.
+Although this may be a just matter of language, at the end of the day, it seems to be an instance of useful language.

-Our second observation also concerns the flexibility of the free parameter λ .
+Our second observation also concerns the flexibility of the free parameter $\lambda$ .
 This parameter was introduced because of modeling motivations of the kind that were mentioned in the introduction.
-Nevertheless, after λ enters the game, it presents new mathematical possibilities - possibilities that are not present in problems like the TSP and MST.
-For example, $\beta{MSC}(\lambda)$ is differentiable, and $\beta'{MSC}(\lambda)$ provides a measure of the relative weight that is placed on the path edges in the limit.
-Thus, the free parameter λ offers a special handle on the asymptotic geometry of the MSC for which there are no direct analogs in the traditional theory of the TSP or MST.
+Nevertheless, after $\lambda$ enters the game, it presents new mathematical possibilities-possibilities that are not present in problems like the TSP and MST.
+For example, $\beta{\rm MSC}(\lambda)$ is differentiable, and $\beta'{\rm MSC}(\lambda)$ provides a measure of the relative weight that is placed on the path edges in the limit.
+Thus, the free parameter $\lambda$ offers a special handle on the asymptotic geometry of the MSC for which there are no direct analogs in the traditional theory of the TSP or MST.

-Our final observations concern the possibility of refinements and extensions of Theorem 1.
-In particularly, it is natural to ask if there is a central limit theorem to complement the strong law for minimum spanning caterpillars.
-After all, Kesten and Lee (1996) established the central limit theorem for the minimal spanning tree under similar circumstances.
+Our final observations concern the possibility of refinements and extensions of Theorem 1.1.
+In particular, it is natural to ask if there is a central limit theorem to complement the strong law for minimum spanning caterpillars.
+After all, Kesten and Lee [19] established the central limit theorem for the minimal spanning tree under similar circumstances.

-An important distinction between the MST and the MSC is that there is a variational characterization for edge set of the MST.
-Specifically, if the edges between the elements of the vertex set V have distinct lengths, then e is an edge of the MST of V if and only if there exists a partition (A, A^c) of V such that e is the shortest edge between A and A^c .
-This property played a crucial role in the proof of Kesten and Lee (1996), and there is no corresponding criterion for the TSP - or, a fortiori, for the MSC.
-While it is perfectly plausible that there is a CLT for the MSC and the TSP, the proof of such a result seems very far from current capabilities.
-People have contemplated the possibility of a CLT for the TSP for at least fifty years.
+An important distinction between the MST and the MSC is that there is a variational characterization for the edge set of the MST.
+Specifically, if the edges between the elements of the vertex set V have distinct lengths, then e is an edge of the MST of V if and only if there exists a partition $(A, A^c)$ of V such that e is the shortest edge between A and $A^c$ .
+This property played a crucial role in the proof of Kesten and Lee [19], and there is no corresponding criterion for the TSP-or, a fortiori, for the MSC.
+Although it is perfectly plausible that there is a CLT for the MSC and the TSP, the proof of such a result seems very far from current capabilities.
+People have contemplated the possibility of a CLT for the TSP for at least 50 years.